 Originally all jackets were constructed using horsehair canvas.
 This canvas in particular helped hold the shape of the jacket—similar to a foundation in a home.
 The fabric was then cut and stitched to the canvas.
 Through years of wear, the canvas not only conformed to a person's body, but it kept its shape—preventing it from sagging and losing its original contour.
 The canvas lining allowed the suit fabric to drape naturally, giving it an elegant silhouette.

 3. What are the three types of jackets?

 In today's market, there's always an increased demand for fast production and less costly alternatives.
-Both half and full canvas jackets not only take longer to make, but in fact, cost much more due to their labor-intensiveness and level of handwork involved.
+Both half and full canvas jackets not only take longer to make, but in fact cost much more due to their labor-intensiveness and the level of handwork involved.
 Compared to conventional horsehair canvassing methods, a fused garment is glued to the fabric, recreating the firmness that typically occurs with a canvas jacket.

 One major drawback of fused jackets is the fact that the fusing/glue weakens over time after dry-cleaning and pressing.
 Occasionally the fusing/glue could be undone, generating a bubble on the front panel and even lapel.
 Even with today's improvements in fusing materials, generally speaking, the coat will never last as long as a half or full canvassed jacket, and will not contour to the body of the wearer.

 On the bright side, the benefits of a fused jacket are its low cost and high availability.

 Half-canvas jackets consist of canvassing located in the chest and the lapel of the coat.
 Anything else in the jacket is fused.